Skip to main content

 Auto-generate mock data

-Mocked data schemas will be pulled from the main branch of the draft environment.
+The system pulls mocked data schemas from the main branch of the draft environment.
 To test a new function, it needs to have been added to the main branch of the draft environment.

 Adding details about what information the customer will have to share with GenerativeAgent and what GenerativeAgent will have to do will significantly improve the ability to auto-mock the appropriate APIs.